Ashok0/EnderalVREssentials-Nightly/README.md

 [**Splashes of Skyrim - VR v1.2.1**](https://www.nexusmods.com/skyrimspecialedition/mods/47710?tab=files): SKSE plugin that adds projectile based water splashes and ripples, and underwater explosions.

 [**DragonbornSpeaksNaturally - Beta v0.21.0-beta**](https://www.nexusmods.com/skyrimspecialedition/mods/16514?tab=files): Adds speech recognition to Skyrim VR or Skyrim SE so you can recite your dialogue lines to select them.
+- &#x1F53A;Dragonborn Speaks Naturall does not work when using OpenComposite.&#x1F53A;

 [**Immersive Gathering (Woodchopping and Mining) SE - VR Friendly v1.7**](https://www.nexusmods.com/skyrimspecialedition/mods/29710?tab=files): Chop wood and mine ore for real!